Newcomb Campus Faculty & Staff

 My educational background includes as A.A.S. in Environmental Science and a B.S. in Environmental Forest Biology from SUNY-ESF.
 I am responsible for collecting and maintaining the databases associated with the AEC's ALTEMP research.
 My primary research interest revolves around small mammals and their importance in forested ecosystems.
 I manage the Adirondack Interpretive Center, the outreach facility of ESF's Newcomb Campus.

 I am a wildlife ecologist and deal mostly with the long term monitoring programs at the AEC, including collecting and managing data for various ALTEMP projects.
 I received a B.S. in Integrative Biology from the University of Illinois and an M.S. in Conservation Biology from SUNY-ESF.
-My master's project examined the effects of snow on martens and fishers in the Adirondacks, and my interests generally follow that line; species' interactions both with each other and their surrounding habitat.
+I enjoy researching ecosystem interactions, examining how wildlife interact with each other and their environment.
+Outside of work, I spend my time exploring the Adirondack Mountains, and recently became a Winter 46R.

 Dr. Marianne Patinelli-Dubay